-One other benefit of the improved machining quality is that this one has even less overspray than the Campbell-Hausfield’s!
+One other benefit of the improved machining quality is that this one has even less overspray than the Campbell-Hausfeld’s!

 We also like that this one is built with about 1/3 fewer parts than the competition.
 Having fewer parts reduces the number of components which can break or malfunction.
 On a paint gun, that also means fewer seams and seals that could potentially leak!
 This one is simple and durable.

 Between the build quality and the spray performance, the Graco-Sharpe is nice enough to satisfy ambitious DIYers, even if it’s not quite professional-grade.
 It could also be an option for light-use professionals like handymen.
-Unless you’re prepared to spend $300 for a DeVilbiss, we think it’s the best HVLP gun for standard air compressor use.
+Unless you’re prepared to spend $300 for a DeVilbiss, we think it’s one of the best HVLP sprayers for standard compressor use.

 It’s covered by a 1-year warranty

 While it’s still quite a good value, it doesn’t come with any extras.
-That’s a major downside over the Campbell-Hausfield, which comes with all you need and more!
+That’s a major downside over the Campbell-Hausfeld, which comes with all you need and more!

-As with the Campbell Hausfield guns, you’ll need a regulator to bring the psi down to 30.
+As with the Campbell Hausfeld guns, you’ll need a regulator to bring the psi down to 30.
 That’s going to add an extra $20 or so to your total cost.

 This one needs a lot more air, as well: 9.5 CFM at 30psi!
-You’re going to need a relatively large, powerful air compressor to use it, so double check yours!
+You’re going to need a relatively large, powerful air compressor to use, so double check yours!

 You could certainly spray a car with this, but unless you’re extremely good at painting already, you won’t get professional-grade results.
 We’d really recommend spending more if you’re serious about auto work or professional furniture restoration.